satienza/Filemaker-Letsencrypt-mac/README.md

 # Let's Encrypt SSL Certificate Setup Script for FileMaker Server

 This script automates the process of obtaining and installing an SSL certificate from the Let's Encrypt Certificate Authority (CA) for FileMaker Server.
-The certificate is used to encrypt data in motion, enhancing the security of your FileMaker Server setup.
-Please note that this script will restart FileMaker Server during the installation process.

 ## Credit

 This is a fork of the work started by: [David Nahodyl, Blue Feather](http://bluefeathergroup.com/blog/how-to-use-lets-encrypt-ssl-certificates-with-filemaker-server/)

+## Prerequisites

+Before running the script, ensure that Certbot is installed on your system.
+You can install Certbot from [https://certbot.eff.org](https://certbot.eff.org).

+**WARNING: Ensure Certbot is installed before executing the script.**

 ## Usage